After selecting Configure Allocation Rules on the Delivery Manager Setup menu, scroll to Add Allocation Rules(s).

 These are the most common types of rule, and each one is typically used to exclude a carrier service where a particular condition applies.
 The components for a weighting rule (over and above the Basic components) are as follows:

-operation.mode.scoring.advancedis set, then the Advanced Scoring Modes are available, which then means that all the following Scoring types types are also available, which allow the score for a carrier service to be adjusted upwards or downwards from the default baseline of 1.0:
+truefor either the retailer or warehouse, you can set scores that allow the score for a carrier service to be adjusted upwards or downwards from the default baseline of 1.0.

 The closer to zero a score is, the more likely the associated carrier service is to be used for allocation.
-You can specify your own exact score for a carrier service if you use the 'Custom' rule type.
+You can specify your own exact score for a carrier service if you use the Rule Examples Custom rule type.

 Except for where a score is -1 (which immediately rules a service out of consideration, and no further processing takes place), scores are cumulative.
 This means that a delivery option receives an initial score, which can then be added to, subtracted, multiplied and divided, based on each subsequent rule.
 For example, if a carrier is discouraged from being allocated consignments of a certain weight, and, say, is given a score of 2.0, then the score can be adjusted downwards if the carrier is able to deliver within the next 48 hours (so, the score might come down to 1.1).

-The condition that must be met in order for the Scoring type to be applied (e.g. Exclude the service if the shipping cost is more than 100).
+The condition that must be met in order for the Scoring type to be applied (for example, Exclude the service if the shipping cost is more than 100).
 The fields used to define the condition are dependent on the Rule type:

 Weighting by <number field> (weights & measures).
 You select one of the following as the number field: